MIND-Lab/SemEval2022-Task-5-Multimedia-Automatic-Misogyny-Identification-MAMI-/README.md

 For Subtask B, the baselines are grounded on:
 1. a multi-label model, based on the concatenation of deep image and text representations, for predicting simpultaneosly if a meme is misogynous and the corresponding type;
 2. a hierarchical multi-label model, based on the concatenation of deep image and text representations, for predicting if a meme is misogynous or not and, if misogynopus, the corresponding type.

+ To run the baselines and compute the performance measure for each subtask, follow the 'HowTo.txt'.

 ## Contacts
 Should you have any questions, please join the MAMI Google group: semeval2022-mami_AT_googlegroups.com.